signalfx/integrations/signalfx-org-metrics/docs/sf.org.numAddEventsCallsByToken.md

 ---
 title: sf.org.numAddEventsCallsByToken
-brief: Per token number of calls to send in custom events
+brief: Per token number of calls to send custom events to SignalFx
 metric_type: counter
 ---
 ###

-One value per token; number of calls to send custom events to SignalFx
+One value per token; number of calls to send custom events to SignalFx.

 Dimension(s): `orgId`